salmonkarp/tp/docs/UserGuide.md

 However, if the typo is too different from any valid command (a Levenshtein distance greater than 1), you will receive an "unknown command" error.
 For instance, `listee` will not be interpreted as `list`.

+Warnings:
+1. If command typo is too different
+- Output: `Unknown Command`

 ### Viewing help : `help`

 Shows a popup with a help guide of the commands available to users.